Sudo-Hero/Divider/README.txt

 Key points:

-Your Original File Will be as it is no chande will be made to it.
+Your Original File Will be as it is no change will be made to it.

 :-)